MaaAssistantArknights/MaaRelease/MaaAssistantArknights/api/announcements/wpf_en.md

+### ⚠️ Important reminder

+This **v5.17.0** update adjusts the directory structure of the template image.
+If you are **manually** updating from v5.16.x and below to this version, **do not directly overwrite the old version folder**, otherwise some old files may not be deleted correctly, causing recognition problems.

+There are two recommended update methods:
+1. Use the automatic update function (recommended): Automatic update will correctly clean up old files.
+2. When manually updating: Please unzip the new version to a new folder, and then copy the original config and data folders to preserve your configuration.

 ### 📢 [MAA × MirrorChyan] Update System Upgrade & Community Sponsorship Program

 MAA has integrated **MirrorChyan** (a paid content distribution platform for open-source communities)